pawarvidya/90DaysOfDevOps/2026/day-02/Linux-architecture.md

 - Managing background processes

 # Linux Process States-
--Running - Process is working now. e.g Browser or Java app running.
+- Running - Process is working now. e.g Browser or Java app running.
--Sleeping - Process is waiting for something. e.g Waiting for file or network response -Ready - Process is ready to run.
+- Sleeping - Process is waiting for something. e.g Waiting for file or network response
+- Ready - Process is ready to run.
--Stopped - Process is paused temporarily.
+- Stopped - Process is paused temporarily.
 - Zombie - Process work is finished but system still shows its entry.
 - Terminated - Process is fully closed and removed.